clickbar/laravel-magellan/README.md

 We highly recommend using the [laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) from barryvdh to be able to see everything included in the IDEs auto completion.

-## Creating Tables with Postgis Columns
+## Creating Tables with PostGIS Columns

-Laravel-magellan extends the default Schema Blueprint with all postgis functions.
-Since laravel has introduced basic geometry support, all methods are prefixed with `magellan`. e.g.
+Laravel-magellan extends the default Schema Blueprint with all PostGIS functions.
+Since Laravel has introduced basic geometry support, all methods are prefixed with `magellan`. e.g.

 ```php